hansalemaos/flatten_any_dict_iterable_or_whatsoever/README.md

 # No more sleepless nights due to a nested dict, json, list or whatsoever

+#### A convenient way to handle nested iterables!
+Works only with Python 3.9 and up!

 ### Updates

 **2022/09/30**: Fixed some problems with ProtectedDict and ProtectedList,ProtectedTuple